adiralashiva8/robotframework-screen-recorder/readme.md

 **Step 3**: Execute test case using listener
  > `robot --listener ScreenRecordListener.py <mytest>.robot`

-Screen record videos will be created for each test case
+Screen record videos will be created for each test case & included in log.html

----
-## TODO

- - Append video to log.html
-    > Will implement once [this](https://github.com/mihaiparvu/ScreenCapLibrary/issues/25) issue got resolved